 So, is PC Optimum worth it? …

-PC Optimum is worth the time and effort.
-My PC Optimum review is decisively positive.
+Becoming a PC Optimum member is worth the time and effort.
+My PC insiders membership review is decisively positive.
 There are about a million loyalty programs out there, but this is a favourite of Canadians for good reason.
-We love loyalty programs, and we especially love loyalty programs where we can redeem for stuff we actually need.
+We love loyalty programs, especially those where we can redeem for stuff we actually need.
 Like food.